Calumet, Michigan: Geography

+It is bordered on the north by Calumet Township, on the south by the unincorporated towns of Newtown and Blue Jacket, on the east by Blue Jacket and Calumet Township, and on the west by Yellow Jacket and Calumet Township.
+According to the United States Census Bureau, the village has a total area of 0.20 sqmi, all of it land.

 Calumet is at an elevation of 1209 ft above sea level.
 The village of Calumet sits on 2000 mi of underground mine shafts, drifts and stopes, empty for many decades.
 Large portions of the Keweenaw National Historical Park are located inside the village limits, mostly covering the intricate complex of the Calumet and Hecla Mining Company's main operations.